mpsonntag/prespost/201909_INCF_Warsaw/201909_INCF_abstract_RDF.md

 termed RDF[4] which opens metadata up to any service that supports semantic web technologies.
 Further the G-Node hosts its own semantic web server[5] aimed at providing searchable whole metadata sets for meta analyses and also providing a link to the actual published scientific data set.
-Any interested party can upload[6] their own metadata to the service to make their data findable and accessible even if it was a data publication or if it is an unpublished data set.
-To make the process more convenient the G-Nodes' own scientific data hosting service GIN[7] provides an opt-in feature to automatically update the metadata service with any change in a public dataset to ensure any data is always easily findable.
+Any interested party can upload their own metadata to the service to make their data findable and accessible even if it was a data publication or if it is an unpublished data set.
+To make the process more convenient the G-Nodes' own scientific data hosting service GIN[6] provides an opt-in feature to automatically update the metadata service with any change in a public dataset to ensure any data is always easily findable.
-Finally with a metadata resource service[8] the G-Node hosts a platform providing terminologies for metadata annotation and features a forum for general feed back, usage debate and exchange of custom re-usable metadata templates with the scientific community.
+Finally with a metadata resource service the G-Node hosts a platform providing terminologies for metadata annotation and features a forum for general feed back, usage debate and exchange of custom re-usable metadata templates with the scientific community.

 *Acknowledgments

 Supported by BMBF (Grants 01GQ1302 and 01GQ1509)

 *References